lipanski/mockito/README.md

 Works with [Hyper](http://hyper.rs/) and [TcpStream](https://doc.rust-lang.org/std/net/struct.TcpStream.html).

-### Introduction
+## Introduction

 Mockito is a web server you can use to test HTTP requests in Rust without actually hitting the remote server.
 It intercepts URLs wrapped within `mockito::url::Url` and responds with a preconfigured message.
+Currently, it can only handle `&'str` URLs.

 Mockito will match on the HTTP method and path: